 You did excellently well three months ago during Hannah’s maternity leave.
 Though it’s coming late, I still want to say a big thank you to you for the extra hours you worked during this period.

 You worked so hard without complaining, and you never defaulted in your duties.
 I’m grateful that you’re on my team.

 Your hard work is not unnoticed and your commitment is not overlooked.
 You’re of great value to me and the firm.

-When you thank your employees via email, you are actually contributing to the productivity and growth of your company.
+When writing appreciation emails to your employees, you are actually contributing to the productivity and growth of your company.
 It is not a matter to be taken lightly.
 It goes a long way in winning the loyalty of your employees.
 You need their genuine loyalty in order to offer quality and excellent products or services to your customers.